Clear sky with a commercial building.

 HEPA Filter Advantages

-• Capture of bacteria, viruses and combustion byproducts
+• Capture of bacteria, viruses, and combustion byproducts

 Blue Ox clean room units incorporate a three-filter configuration: